 At last, she rose from the ground and when she looked at herself in the mirror she gasped.

 The bright, slit, golden eyes were not hers.
 They couldn’t have been.
 She rubbed her face, desperately trying to wipe away the error.
-When she looked at the mirror again and saw that they were still there, staring back at her, practically laughing at her, she screamed, bolted from the bathroom and, without thinking, jumped out the two-story window.
+When she looked at the mirror again and saw that they were still there, staring back at her, practically laughing at her, she screamed, bolted from the bathroom and, without thinking, jumped out the window.

 He couldn’t get near her.
 He felt like such a stalker.
 Every night he crept around the estate like a burglar, hoping to catch a glimpse of her because that’s all he could do.
 He couldn’t get inside.
 Or rather, going inside was a death wish.
 So, he chose to lurk in the darkness, watching her as she peered out the window in that zombie-like state.

 At the moment, he was pacing his house, waiting for nightfall.
 Salima was watching from the couch, head in her palms with a look of disgust on her face.
 No surprise there.
 Ever since he made her come with him that night to take out the police at the restaurant they had been butting heads.

 She was tired of him going out of his way for Marissa.
 He was mated to her, not that human raised bitch.
 Yet, he was constantly trying to see Marissa, thinking of Marissa, wanting to bed Marissa.
 She remembered the night he had called the female’s name instead of hers.
 She almost killed him.
 Well, she tried halfheartedly and failed.
 He had stormed out of their bedroom and never came home.
 She suspected he went to her, but when he came back, her scent was nowhere on him.
 Either he didn’t, or he got rid of the scent to avoid a confrontation.